 The serious case of Iron overload

-Mostly people suffer from iron deficiency while, excessive iron is a rare condition.
+Most people suffer from iron deficiency while excessive iron is a rare condition.

 However, people with genetically susceptible to excessive absorption of iron from the digestive tract belong to this rare category.

-Commonly acknowledged diseases due to iron overload disorder is hereditary hemochromatosis – accumulation of too much iron in tissues and organs.
+Commonly acknowledged diseases due to iron overload disorder are hereditary hemochromatosis – accumulation of too much iron in tissues and organs.

 If unresolved, this can lead to arthritis, cancer, liver problems, diabetes and heart failure.

-Both excess content of iron as well as iron deficiency, slows down the immune system, people suffering from iron disorder are more susceptible to infection.
+Both excess contents of iron, as well as iron deficiency, slows down the immune system, people suffering from iron disorder are more susceptible to infection.

-Also, iron overdo kindles the growth of bacteria and viruses, thereby, increasing the risk of infections.
+Also, iron overdoes kindles the growth of bacteria and viruses, thereby, increasing the risk of infections.

 People having hereditary hemochromatosis are more exposed to infections.

-According to few observational studies, high intake of heme iron elevates the risk of colon cancer.
+According to a few observational studies, high intake of heme iron elevates the risk of colon cancer.

 The only way to excrete extra iron is blood loss.
 Hence, menstruating women are less prone to iron overload.
 Also, frequent blood donation can lower the risk to great extent.